 Introduction

 A key value proposition of synthetic biology is providing access to chemicals which are not sustainably produced at commercial scales.
 Medium-chain oleochemicals, with eight to twelve-carbon free fatty acids and derivatives, are one such class of products.
 While these chain lengths have traditionally been sourced from the tropical crops, such as palm, palm kernel, and coconut, the 8, 10, and 12-carbon products are not major constituents of the produced oil [1].
 Furthermore, the displacement of rainforest habitat due to the cultivation of the oil palm has been identified as having the single largest impact on decreasing biodiversity observed in the Southeast Asian jungle ecosystem [2].
-Processes have been established to create the higher value oleochemical derivatives, such as fatty alcohols, directly from petrochemical building blocks.
+Processes have been established to create higher value oleochemical derivatives, such as fatty alcohols, directly from petrochemical building blocks.
 However, these processes yield a distribution of alcohols, and thus do not provide a highly selective route to the medium-chain products [3].

 As an alternative, the field of synthetic biology has achieved fatty acid and fatty alcohol distributions with over 90% of product in the C8 species [4], [5].
 This has been accomplished via rewiring of the fatty acid biosynthesis pathway in E. coli, namely by the incorporation of an engineered 8-carbon specific acyl-ACP thioesterase (TE) from Cuphea palustris.
 Indeed, the expression of various acyl-ACP TEs, either homologs from nature or variants thereof, has enabled control over the chain-length distribution in E. coli production systems [4], [5], [6], [7], [8], [9] (Figure 1).
 Of these studies, acyl-ACP TEs from select plant species have been shown to have greater native specificity toward the medium-chain substrates when compared to bacterial homologs [7], [10], [11], [12].
 Thus, several efforts have been made to bioprospect genomes of plants with high fractions of the medium-chain oils to identify and implement the TE gene responsible for the narrow substrate specificity [13], [4].
 While progress has been demonstrated in identifying the features which dictate specificity in acyl-ACP TEs among plants [14], the throughput for bioprospecting, characterizing, and in some cases, engineering the acyl-ACP TE is largely inhibited by the testing pipeline, which requires derivatization of the free fatty acids into fatty acid methyl esters prior to analysis with gas chromatography [15].
-An in-silico method for inferring substrate specificity from TE primary sequence would therefore expedite this process, by homing in and expressing only the most promising homologs in a host to gain insight to its selectivity profile.
+An in-silico method for inferring substrate specificity from TE primary sequence would therefore provide insight to bridging the genotype-phenotype gap of acyl-ACP TE, accelerating bioprospecting efforts and elucidating key features determining selectivity.